Legal help, services and support for private residential landlords

 It is important that you use the correct one:

-In my Landlord Law service, I have different versions of our tenancy agreement for the following circumstances:
+In my Landlord Law service, our tenancy agreement can be adapted to take into account the circumstances, for example:

-The agreements can also be varied depending on whether the rent is paid weekly or monthly, and where a guarantee clause is included.
-Users can also incorporate special clauses such as a clause incorporating the landlord’s headlease.
+Our agreements can also be varied depending on whether the rent is paid weekly or monthly.
+Users can add special clauses, such as a clause incorporating the landlord’s headlease.

 If you are not sure what sort of tenancy agreement is right for your property, I have a special (and free) Which Tenancy Agreement Guide which you can use to find out.

-As mentioned above, after 1 May 2026 when stage 1 of the Act comes into force, new rules will come into effect regarding tenancy agreements, punishable by Civil Penalty fines of up to £7,000 each.
+As mentioned above, from 1 May 2026 when stage 1 of the Act came into force, new rules have come into effect regarding tenancy agreements, punishable by Civil Penalty fines of up to £7,000 each.
 As follows:

-So do not use an old tenancy agreement after 1 May 2026.
+So do not use an old tenancy agreement.
 It could cost you dear.

-Many organisations will be publishing new compliant tenancy agreement forms, including my Landlord Law service, Propertymark and the NRLA.
+Many organisations are publishing new compliant tenancy agreement forms, including my Landlord Law service, Propertymark and the NRLA.

-They will (if they are an assured shorthold tenancy or an assured fixed term tenancy) convert to assured periodic tenancies.
+They will (if they are an assured shorthold tenancy or an assured fixed term tenancy) have converted to assured periodic tenancies.

-All fixed terms will end immediately and will not be allowed to complete their term.
+All fixed terms will have ended immediately and without completing their term.
+They will become periodic automatically.

-It will not be necessary for you to issue a new tenancy agreement to your tenants.
-Instead, the government will be publishing an information form which must be served on tenants on or before 31 May 2026.
+It will not be necessary for you to issue a new tenancy agreement to your existing tenants.
+Instead, the government has published an information sheet which must be served on tenants on or before 31 May 2026.

 Note that failure to serve the information form before 31 May 2026 will also be a breach of the rules, punishable by a Civil Penalty fine of up to £7,000.

-At the moment, landlords will often issue a new tenancy agreement at ‘renewal’, ie at the end of the fixed term, giving the tenant a new fixed term.
+In the past, landlords would often issue a new tenancy agreement at ‘renewal’, i.e., at the end of the fixed term, giving the tenant a new fixed term.

-This is an opportunity for the landlord to use a different tenancy agreement form, or an amended version of the existing form, with any mistakes corrected.
+This was an opportunity for the landlord to use a different tenancy agreement form, or an amended version of the existing form, with any mistakes corrected.

-However, once the Renters Rights Act is in force, there will be no ‘renewals’.
+However, now that the Renters Rights Act is in force, there will be no ‘renewals’.
 Neither will tenants be under the (implied or actual) threat of a section 21 eviction if they refuse to sign a new form.

 It will probably become like the situation with 1977 Rent Act protected tenants, who are normally advised against signing a new form, as it is unlikely to be to their advantage.